20 simple ways PDA kids & teens can safely feel in charge of their adult

 Strew: Just start doing the thing yourself.
 Pick up a pillow and toss it playfully.
 Get out a game and start playing with it yourself.

-20 Ideas for Fun Equalizing for PDA kids & Teens of Various Ages
+20 Ideas for Fun, Healthy Equalizing for PDA kids & Teens of Various Ages

 Hide and seek and you can’t ever find them